 Basic Article Formats

 How do you write an article?
 When you break it down to its basics, an article for your website can simply be a 5-paragraph essay on the topic you chose.
-Whether it's a step-by-step tutorial or a question/answer format, you should have a minimum of 1000 words.
-That's an introduction, 3 supporting paragraphs, and a conclusion of 200 words each.
+Whether it’s a step-by-step tutorial or a question/answer format, you should have a minimum of 1000 words.
+That’s an introduction, 3 supporting paragraphs, and a conclusion of 200 words each.
+An ideal word count for blog posts is between 1500 and 3000 words.

 Feel free to break to those up to make them more readable on mobile (walls of text are hard to read).